Quant-Insight/Qi_API/5.Case Studies/Sensitivity Analysis.md

 The code below provides an example for quants looking to manipulate the data.
 The chart / bullet point summary is one suggestion of how to present the results for a portfolio manager looking for optimal trade selection, or a risk manager searching for visibility on their macro exposures.

-## Case Study 1: '10 EU Stocks Vulnerable to deflation' - Mar 2020
+## Case Study 1: '10 EU Stocks Vulnerable to deflation' - March 2020

 * Back in mid February with Western equity markets seemingly immune, the key question facing a European long/short equity fund was which stocks are most vulnerable should Covid-19 spread and unleash a deflationary shock in this time zone?